Skip to main menu Skip to main content Skip to footer

 Cataract surgery becomes necessary at this point.
 Without cataract surgery, your cataract will continue taking over your vision.
 You need cataract surgery to remove your cataract-ridden lens.
 Once removed, we then replace your lens with an artificial lens or IOL.
 Thanks to your new IOL, you’ll finally be able to see clearly again!

 Before any kind of procedure, it’s understandable if you’re wondering who to choose.
 And we get that.
 At Bowden Eye & Associates, it is all about the patients for us.
-We feature 2 fellowship-trained cornea specialists- Dr. Frank W. Bowden III and Dr. Sarah Darbandi.
-Most practices are lucky to have one, let alone 2 fellowship-trained cornea specialists.
+As a fellowship-trained cornea specialist, Dr. Frank W. Bowden III is an expert in his field and that makes him uniquely qualified!

-We’re a Leader in Laser Cataract Surgery in Jacksonville, Florida
+We’re a Leader in Cataract Surgery in Jacksonville, Florida

 Schedule an appointment online or call our office at (904) 296-0098.